-What is the Cash-Out Retirement Plan?
+What is the Fixed Term Retirement Plan?

-The Cash-Out Retirement Plan is a fixed term contract that pays you a regular fixed income over a term of between three and 25 years.
-You pay us a lump sum and we then commit to pay you a regular income monthly, quarterly, half yearly or yearly over a fixed term of your choice.
+The Fixed Term Retirement Plan is a contract that pays you a regular fixed income (if chosen) over a term of between three and 25 years, with a fixed maturity payment at the end of the term.
+You pay us a lump sum and we then commit to pay you a regular income either monthly, quarterly, half yearly or yearly over a fixed term of your choice.
+We will then pay a fixed maturity value at the end of the term.